 Needs Assessments and Referrals

 Ensuring that clients needs are met is important to us which is why new clients who are permanent residents go through a needs assessment as part of their registration process with us.
-A settlement worker will sit down with new clients and go over common areas that needs are often identified.
+A settlement worker will sit down with new clients and go over common areas where needs are often identified.
 Some of these areas may include: housing, schooling, family life, healthcare, employment, social connections and more.
 Once the client identifies their own individual and family needs a settlement plan will be developed.
 The settlement plan is in place to outline needs identified and suggests services, supports and agencies within the community that the clients may be referred to in order to meet the goals that they have outlined in their plan.

 Information and Orientation